Syto

 Time windows

-Each daily run analyses material from the previous 24 hours (Kyiv time).
+The Today view is based on publications from the last 24 hours, updated daily at 01:00 UTC.
 Weekly and monthly views are built on top of those daily slices.
 Historical aggregates are never rewritten retroactively: a card reflects what was known as of its day, not later revisions.

 Limitations

 The analysis is produced by a language model, so it can make mistakes — including misattributing examples or paraphrasing a source loosely.
 We always keep the original material alongside, so every claim can be checked against the primary source.
+That is why each example on a card carries a link to an archived copy of the post it paraphrases; where a platform cannot be archived, we print the post’s address as plain text instead of linking it, so that checking our work sends no traffic to the source.
 Treat conclusions critically and verify anything important yourself.